You might be surprised to learn how amazing Jacksonville is when it comes to pizza.

 10503 San Jose Blvd, Jacksonville, FL 32257

-Located on San Jose Boulevard right outside Plummers Cove, Picasso’s is an exquisite restaurant.
+Located on San Jose Boulevard right outside Plummers Cove, Picasso’s is an exquisite restaurant with great pizza that’s also good for private dining and special occasions!

 With a focus on fresh ingredients and making everything in-house, you know that the food is excellent.
 The restaurant focuses on bringing flavors from around the country to Jacksonville, making Picasso’s a truly unique experience.